-To file a complaint or to ask questions about Title IX please contact:

-Samuel Kinnin, TITLE IX Coordinator skinnin@messengercollege.edu 817-554-5950 ext.
-103
+To file a complaint or to ask questions about Title IX please contact: Michael West, TITLE IX Coordinator/Director of Student Development Compliance mwest@messengercollege.edu, 817-554-5950

 Sex Offender Registry: In accordance with the Campus Sex Crimes Prevention Act of 2000, which amends the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Jeanne Clery Act, and the Family Educational Rights and Privacy Act of 1974, the Messenger College Office of Student Development provides a link to publicly accessible Internet web sites containing the Texas Sex Offender Registry and the Tarrant County Sex Offender List.
 This law also requires sex offenders, who already are required to register in a state, to provide notice of each institution of higher education in that state at which the person is employed or enrolled as a student.